ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 # Introduction

-In a publish-subscribe (pub/sub) scenario, devices with limited reachability communicate via a Broker, which enables store-and-forward messaging between these devices.
+In a publish-subscribe (pub/sub) scenario, devices <!--with limited reachability--> communicate via a Broker, which enables store-and-forward messaging between these devices.
 This effectively enables a form of group communication, where all the Publishers and Subscribers participating in the same pub/sub topic are considered members of the same group associated with that topic.

 With a focus on the pub/sub architecture defined in {{I-D.ietf-core-coap-pubsub}} for the Constrained Application Protocol (CoAP) {{RFC7252}}, this document defines an application profile of the Authentication and Authorization for Constrained Environments (ACE) framework {{RFC9200}}, which enables pub/sub communication where a group of Publishers and Subscribers securely communicate through a Broker using CoAP.